zevv/gemini-android-kernel-3.18/README.md

   releases and makes a good effort to generate the right key codes of a chord when releasing the first keys (Thanks Nathan)

+- Applied patch for CVE-2017-1000251: stack buffer overflow in the native Bluetooth stack

 Whishlist:

 - Fix EMC noise on headphones when not playing.
 It might be possible to power down the appropriate analog circuits, or keep the codec powered on.
 Needs more investigation.

+- Swap recording audio channels when recording video on the externel camera.
+  This probably should be fixed somewhere in Android userland, but we can do it in the kernel as well.

+- Sticky keys: press shift, alt, or ctrl, then the next non-modifier keypress is modified.

 Can not fix: